AndrasKovacs/pny1-assignment/DepTC.md

 -- (0 + n) reduces to n
 ```

-Here `n + 0` and `n` are not definitionally equal!
+Here `n + 0` and `n` are not definitionally equal.
 Definitional equality usually contains equality modulo alpha-beta-eta conversion; here we have beta conversion between `0 + n` and `n` since we defined addition with recursion on the first argument. `0 + n` is definitionally equal to `n` for any specific `n` numeral, but the type checker doesn't know this (and in general such equalitites are undecidable).
-We can rectify this issue in dependent language by introducing types that carry evidence for equality:
+We can rectify this issue in a dependent language by introducing types that carry evidence for equality:

 ```agda
 -- in Agda (simplified)